spencerchurchill/js-summarize/README.md

 ## To Do
 * Create a better tokenizer to parse out correct sentences.
 Right now there are a lot of problems parsing initials properly (ex.
 U.S.A. )
-* Remove dependencies on other libraries (jquery, lodash, and sugar)
+* Remove dependencies on other libraries (lodash, and sugar)
 * Clean up and comment code
 * Research and re-evaluate score calculating algorithms